 The tradition was one that was carried on by the Bierwirths daughter Linday who began going out into the woods with her parents at an early age.
 While Lindsay said that she went out hunting with her dad more frequently while she was growing up, the fact that her mother also hunted made an impression on her.

 "I thought it was cool that my mom did it too.
 So it was like 'I want to do it.
 Mom can do it.
 I can do it,'" said Lindsay Bierwirth.
 "I just thought that she was just really cool.
-Some people think 'Oh, it's a guys sport' you know and I really honor women that are out there doing those sort of outdoor activities."

 For nine-year-old Ciara Wright - who has been going out into the woods with her father Jamie Wright since she was three - this year has been special.
 Although Ciara Wright hunted all of last season, she got her first deer - a four pointer - on youth weekend, which was held on Nov.
 9-10.